+Stroke happens when the blood supply to part of the brain is cut off.
+Without blood, brain cells can be damaged or die.
 The impact of stroke can be short- and long-term, depending on which part of the brain is affected and how quickly it is treated.
 Stroke survivors can experience wide-ranging disabilities including difficulties with mobility and speech, as well as how they think and feel.

 If you spot the signs of stroke, call an ambulance immediately.

 Facts and Figures about Stroke

-- One of the main disease processes leading to stroke is atherosclerosis.
-The incidence of stroke increases significantly with age.
-There are many other risk factors, including tobacco use, physical inactivity, unhealthy diet, harmful use of alcohol, hypertension, atrial fibrillation, raised blood lipid levels, obesity, male gender, genetic disposition and psychological factors.
+- One of the main clinical risk factors for stroke is high blood pressure as a result of atherosclerosis.
+There are many other risk factors, including tobacco use, physical inactivity, unhealthy diet, harmful use of alcohol, atrial fibrillation, raised blood lipid levels, obesity, genetic disposition, stress and depression.